Entertainment at Your Wedding

 To add a bit of luxury to your day and help people relax, you could have a roving masseur.
 This can be very helpful to soothe the nerves of those guests giving speeches.

-I have been to many a wedding where a child has screamed all the way through the ceremony.
-If you have lots of children attending your civil partnership, it might be worth investing in creche facilities – this way the children are entertained and the adults can relax.
+There are many weddings where children are screaming all the way through the ceremony.
+If you have lots of children attending your wedding, it might be worth investing in creche facilities.
+This way the children are entertained and the adults can relax.

 When booking a creche, you need to consider the size of room available – preferably hire a large one with as little furniture as possible.
 A creche facility should include toys, books, games, art materials, and sometimes even involve a bouncy castle.
 For longer periods, a TV or DVD player is useful so that children can watch cartoons or use the TV for PlayStation games.